tbfe-de/viva-tcl/emb_tcl/README.md

 Last and finally a robust design must also consider how far each of both sides – server and client – trusts the correct implementation of the other.
-If there is the necessary amount of mutual trust (for a correct implementation and as long as unreliable or deliberately cheating communication partners can be averted in the first place, to avoid waiting on output a protocol may be uses n which the producer of some data discards everything until the consumer has indicated its readiness to receive another chunk of data.
+If there is the necessary amount of mutual trust (for a correct implementation and as long as unreliable or deliberately cheating communication partners can be averted in the first place, to avoid waiting on output a protocol may be uses in which the producer of some data discards everything until the consumer has indicated its readiness to receive another chunk of data.

 ### Debug-Tracing